IEEE NEWS

 LOCATION: Raffel’s is located at 10160 Reading Road, south of Glendale-Milford Road on the east side of Reading.
 Take I-75 to the Glendale-Milford Rd.
 Exit, go east on Glendale-Milford Road approximately ¾ of a mile to Reading Rd. and turn right on Reading.

-All Reservations must be made by Noon, Tuesday, February 22, 2011 if you plan to attend.
+All Reservations must be made by noon, Thursday, May 19, 2011

 PE CREDITS: Depending on the subject matter, attendance at IEEE Cincinnati Section Meetings now qualifies the attendee for Professional Development Hours towards renewal of Professional Engineers Licenses.
 Required documentation will be available following the meeting!
 The Section Meetings also provide a great opportunity to network with fellow engineers in the area.